 The song “Hey-Ya” by Outkast was so popular in 2004 when I became a Rookie Mom that I decided it should be documented in the baby book.
 Is that weird?
 I wrote “Popular song is Hey-ya by Outkast.”
 I figure Julian will download it someday and laugh.
 I also think it’s babybook-worthy that going to the movies cost $10 as of his birthdate, but I’m sure when the kids grow up and read that they’ll be all “$10 for a movie!
 Dude!
 That’s way [insert slang word meaning inexpensive]”

-The book I used for Julian was not a pre-designed baby book – it was just blank pages designed for scrapbooking.
+The book I used for Julian was not a pre-designed baby book (like the one pictured above by Pearhead) – it was just blank pages designed for scrapbooking.
 I did not scrapbook it up.
 There aren’t tons of details required, just a paragraph per month above a picture or two.
 I try to write down new tricks when I can remember them.